 The management of Activity is mostly the responsibility of News Editors, but one feature of Activity can only be configured by System Administrators—Birthdays and Anniversaries.

-Birthdays will auto-publish for Contributors that have a Birth Date entered in their Profile.
+Birthdays will auto-publish for users that have a Birth Date entered in their Profile.
 The birth year is not revealed.

-Anniversaries also auto-publish for Contributors that have a Join Date entered in their Profile.
-System Administrators can set up which Anniversary years get posted by going to Administration settings > Contributor Profiles > Anniversaries of join dates.
+Anniversaries also auto-publish for users that have a Join Date entered in their Profile.
+System Administrators can set up which Anniversary years get posted by going to Administration Settings > Views and Functions > Configure Anniversaries of Join Dates.

 Birthdays and Anniversaries are also featured in the weekly email Digest.